"We Guarantee Your Child's Success in Non-verbal Reasoning Tests"

 Non-verbal reasoning tests are problem-solving based around pictures, diagrams and shapes, rather than words and are designed to see how your child can use critical thinking and logic to solve problems.
 They are an indication of their mathematical capabilities and powers of deduction.
 From this, the theory is that the examining body can get a picture of your child’s potential and intelligence, rather than their learned ability.

-The type of questions on a verbal reasoning test
+The type of questions are in a non-verbal reasoning test

 The questions in a non-verbal reasoning test are based around mathematical concepts such symmetry, rotation, mirroring, shape, size and direction, and involve diagrams rather than words.
 Typical questions include: